What to do with Braces problems?

 The video above by bracesquestions.com outlines most of the common problems with braces.
 Take some time to watch it.
 It will likely answer why you are here.

-- Don’t stress – There are very few true orthodontic emergencies, most can wait.
+- Don’t stress – There are very few true orthodontic emergencies, most can wait, and usually have little bearing of treatment time and progress.

-- Still, no luck, give us a call, email, facebook msg whatever you like.
+- Still, no luck, give us a website message, email or call.

-Prevention is always better then cure.
+Prevention is always better than cure.
 Always use common sense.

 You will be provided with orthodontic wax.
 This is a sticky wax that can be pinched off into small pieces.
 Use the was wherever there is a problem.
 It may be a sharp edge, a pokey wire or even a loose brace.
 Regardless of the problem, use wax.
 99% of problems can be solved by wax until your next appointment.
 If the wax is just not helping, let us know and we can see you.